 IceReadMessageHeader reads just the message header.
 The rest of the data should be read with the IceReadData family of macros.
 This method of reading a message should be used when the variable length data must be read in chunks.

-To read data directly into a user supplied buffer, use IceReadData IceReadData( ice\conn, bytes, \pdata); A valid ICE connection object. ice conn The number of bytes to read. bytes The data is read into this user supplied buffer. pdata To read data as 16-bit quantities, use IceReadData16 IceReadData16( ice\conn, swap, bytes, \pdata); A valid ICE connection object. ice conn If True, the values will be byte swapped. swap The number of bytes to read. bytes The data is read into this user supplied buffer. pdata To read data as 32-bit quantities, use IceReadData32 IceReadData32( ice\conn, swap, bytes, \pdata); ice conn A valid ICE connection object.
-If True, the values will be byte swapped. swap The number of bytes to read. bytes The data is read into this user supplied buffer. pdata To force 32-bit or 64-bit alignment, use IceReadPad A maximum of 7 pad bytes can be specified.
-IceReadPad( ice conn, bytes);
+To read data directly into a user supplied buffer, use IceReadData swap If True, the values will be byte swapped. bytes The number of bytes to read. pdata The data is read into this user supplied buffer.
+To read data as 32-bit quantities, use IceReadData32 IceReadData32( ice_conn, swap, bytes, pdata); ice_conn A valid ICE connection object. swap If True, the values will be byte swapped. bytes The number of bytes to read. pdata The data is read into this user supplied buffer.
+To force 32-bit or 64-bit alignment, use IceReadPad A maximum of 7 pad bytes can be specified.
+IceReadPad( ice_conn, bytes);